niftynei/lightning-rfc/07-routing-gossip.md

   - MUST set `features` according to [BOLT #9](09-features.md#assigned-features-flags)
   - SHOULD set `flen` to the minimum length required to hold the `features` bits it sets.
+ - if supports `option_will_fund`:
+  - MUST include `option_will_fund` tlv type
+  - MUST set `funding_fee_base_sat` to the base fee (in satoshi) it will charge for any reciprocated funding.
+  - MUST set `funding_fee_proportional_basis` to the amount (in thousandths of a satoshi) it will charge per contributed satoshi.
+  - MUST set `funding_weight_max` to the maximum weight that will be charged for any lease.
+  - MUST set `channel_fee_base_max_msat` to the maximum base fee (in millisatoshi) it will charge for any HTLC during the funding period.
+  - MUST set `channel_fee_proportional_basis_max` to the max amount (in thousandths of a satoshi) it will charge per transferred satoshi during the funding period.

 The receiving node:
   - if `node_id` is NOT a valid compressed public key: